khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Component health evaluation.md

 - Health is positive and more qualitative than quantitative.
 - Health accounts for critical vital signs that lead to stability and performance — things that directly impact UX.
 - Health isn't as pass/fail as completeness.
 A range can better inform appropriate use and predict impact in different use cases.
-- Health is more closely correlated to SUS.
+- Health is more closely correlated to the [System Usability Score (SUS)](https://handbook.gitlab.com/handbook/product/ux/performance-indicators/system-usability-scale/).
 - Health is a better indicator for infrastructure, which is how we should think about the design system.

 ### Desired outcome